mjhoffmeister/blog/_jacob_cycle/2024-03-02-beginnings.md

 nation that will come from it.[^18] Rebekah's oracle, being compared to the promise given to Abraham, invites the question: how will the conflict foretold result in a nation of blessing?

 God’s answer to Rebekah's inquiry is presented in the form of a poem.
-As is typically in biblical poetry, it's in pairs of lines with the second line in each pair developing and intensifying the first.[^19]
+As is typical in biblical poetry, it's in pairs of lines with the second line in each pair developing and intensifying the first.[^19]